 Reduction in PMS Symptoms and Fibrocystic Breast Disease

-Several double-blind clinical studies have been performed on vitamin E (alpha-tocopherol) supplementation for the reduction of fibrocystic breast disease and premenstrual syndrome (PMS).
+Vitamin E (alpha-tocopherol) supplementation is common for the reduction of fibrocystic breast disease and premenstrual syndrome (PMS).
 Premenstrual syndrome is cyclic and comes with many uncomfortable symptoms including, painful swelling of the breasts, bloating, water retention, cramping, headache, dizziness, foggy thinking, irritability and depression.
 Fibrocystic breast disease are benign tumors of the breast and often become painful and swollen with the onset of menstruation.